-10 times 'The Simpsons' predictions surprisingly came true
+10 Times 'The Simpsons' predictions surprisingly came true

 In the episode, Homer agrees to work for Alec Baldwin (voiced by Baldwin) and Kim Basinger (voiced by Basinger).
 He makes a phone call to 20th Century Fox executives to suggest an idea.
 A scene then shows that the company is owned by Walt Disney with the words “A Division of Walt Disney Co.” beneath the 20th Century Fox logo.

-Indeed, in March 2019, Disney completed its acquisition of 20th Century Fox for USD 71.3 billion (INR 58,49,42,347.9 crore approx.).
+Indeed, in March 2019, Disney completed its acquisition of 20th Century Fox for USD 71.3 billion.
 Following the acquisition, Disney renamed 20th Century Fox as 20th Century Studios and one of its TV studios as 20th Television.

 Smartwatches with voice identification